nikicivan/amazon-clone/README.md

 # Amazon clone

-Full stack web app using react for frontend and firebase for hosting, API and database.
+Full stack web app using react for frontend and firebase functions and storage as backend.
+Hosted on firebase.

 # Live demo